Common Questions About Cataracts

 8. How much does cataract surgery cost?

 Medicare and most health insurance plans typically cover the cost of cataract surgery and standard (Monofocal) intraocular lenses as these are considered medical necessities.
-Choosing an Active Lifestyle Lens to correct presbyopia is not covered by Medicare.
-Active Lifestyle Lenses can cost up to $5,000 for both eyes.
+The Restor Multifocal (or Active Lifestyle Lens) and Toric IOLs are not covered by commercial insurance or Medicare/Medicaid.
 We will discuss the costs and payment options during your consultation.